 In the government-wide financial statements, and proprietary fund types within the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities' Statement of Net Position.
-The long-term debts consists primarily of notes payable, capital leases payable, pension liability, and compensated absences.
+The long-term debts consists primarily of notes payable, pension liability, and compensated absences.